About the Designer and the Brand:

 Q: Where do you find inspiration?

-A: My inspiration comes from the world around me: landscapes, the moon, plants, and even the work of artists whom I admire.
-Using my love of modern art & design history, I transform these ideas into wearable interpretations meant to activate your imagination.
+A: My inspiration comes from the world around me: landscapes, the moon, plants, and the work of artists I admire.

 Another source of inspiration is that I collect vintage books and magazines about crafts.
 I feel a kinship with other artisans from various cultures and backgrounds, especially those who make traditionally so-called ‘women’s work.’
 This connection is stronger than any particular American cultural tradition that I was raised within.
 As a result of my interest in those subjects, I have an enormous collection of vintage publications to inspire my jewelry designs.